 - 15. The applicant's case was initiated before the City Court on 1 June 2018 and referred to the Eastern High Court on 28 September.
-The referral was due to the principal nature of the complaint, in accordance with Section 221 of the Administration of Justice Act. - 16.
-In the proceedings before the Eastern High Court, the applicant made the following two claims: - (1) Executive Order No. 988 of 28 September 2006 on the Retention and Storage of Traffic Data by Providers of Electronic Communications Networks and Services is invalid
+The referral was due to the principal nature of the complaint, in accordance with Section 226 of the Administration of Justice Act.
+The said provision also requires that the referred case is deemed to be of general significance for the application of the law and legal development or significant for the society.
+The applicant would in this respect submit at the outset that the referral in itself seems to undermine the suggestions made by the Government that it was clear from the outset that the applicant's lawsuit would fail due to the procedural choices made by the applicant (Government's Observations, para 62-74). - 16.
+In the proceedings before the Eastern High Court, the applicant made the following two claims:

+(1) Executive Order No. 988 of 28 September 2006 on the Retention and Storage of Traffic Data by Providers of Electronic Communications Networks and Services is invalid,